Current Time in 's-Hertogenbosch

 What time zone is 's-Hertogenbosch in?

 's-Hertogenbosch, Netherlands is in the Europe/Amsterdam time zone.
-The city uses UTC+1 during standard time and shifts to GMT+2 in summer under daylight saving time, which keeps it aligned with the rest of the Netherlands for business and public services.
+It uses UTC+1 in standard time and UTC+2 during daylight saving time, which matches the rest of the Netherlands.
+This is the time zone you should use when scheduling meetings, flights, or deliveries involving the city.

 Does 's-Hertogenbosch observe daylight saving time?